habibcomsats/NVFlare/docs/programming_guide.rst

 Programming Guide
 #################

-The NVIDIA FLARE Controller and Worker APIs are used to implement the task-based interaction defined in an :ref:`user_guide/application:NVIDIA FLARE Application`.
+The [BLINDED] FLARE Controller and Worker APIs are used to implement the task-based interaction defined in an :ref:`user_guide/application:[BLINDED] FLARE Application`.
 In the application, the server configuration defines the components to be used in the controller workflow.
 For example, the server configuration may define the aggregator used to accumulate client task data, a persistor used to save models, and the shareable object used to exchange data.
 The server configuration also defines the Controller